One good game at a time... godprobe’s profile

 Dark Souls - Anor Londo, Ornstein and Smough

 List errata – not recognized (yet?) on BLAEO…

-- ETHEREAL, NAIRI: Tower of Shirin, Roombo: First Blood (Justice Sucks), macdows 95, and Kind Words should be in the Humble Monthly Games list (profile features limited)
+- ETHEREAL, Roombo: First Blood (Justice Sucks), and macdows 95 should be in the Humble Monthly Games list (profile features limited)

 - Jisei, Kansei, and Yousei should be in the > Groupees / > Let’s Build a Doujin (BAB) lists (profile features limited)